Craggy Island

 Craggy Island is a fictional island, supposedly off the west coast of Ireland, which serves as the primary setting for the Channel 4 sitcom Father Ted.
-Craggy Island Parochial House is located on the island, which is the home of three Catholic priests – Father Ted Crilly, Father Dougal McGuire and Father Jack Hackett – as well as their housekeeper Mrs Doyle.
-It is mentioned the Irish state have given the British government permission to use the island's coast as a dumping ground for nuclear waste.
+An isolated, desolate and undesirable place, it is home to three Catholic priests: Father Ted Crilly, Father Dougal McGuire and Father Jack Hackett alongside their housekeeper Mrs Doyle; all of whom reside in the island's Parochial House and have been "banished" to the island for various reasons.

 Development

 County Clare, in the province of Munster, Ireland, was chosen as the primary filming location for Father Ted in 1993.
 Location manager Joe Mardis was at a pub in the village of Kilfenora when he realised that the exposed karst landscapes of northern County Clare, such as the Burren, could easily be portrayed as an island.
 Mardis looked at a number of older houses in Clare, photographed them and brought them for writers Graham Linehan and Arthur Mathews.
 Glenquin House was chosen for the exterior shots of the parochial house.